Skip to main content

 County-level data may not be detailed enough to meet the needs of a project serving a specific community or service area.
 Two options for smaller geographic areas are the ZIP Code Tabulation Area (ZCTA) — a geographic representation of U.S. Postal Service ZIP code service areas mapped to Census blocks — and the census tract.
 Data sources available at this level include:

-• The U.S. Census Bureau's American Community Survey (ACS), with data on a wide range of demographic and economic topics, available at the ZCTA and census tract.
+• The U.S. Census Bureau's American Community Survey (ACS), provides data on a wide range of demographic and economic topics, available at the ZCTA and census tract.
 ACS and other Census data tables with ZCTA and census tract level data are available via data.census.gov.

 • The Centers for Disease Control and Prevention's PLACES: Local Data for Better Health, which offers data on health status, health outcomes, prevention, social determinants of health, and health risk behaviors at the ZCTA and census tract level.

-• The U.S. Census Bureau's QuickFacts, with ZCTA data on demographic and economic topics in an easy-to-use format.
+• The U.S. Census Bureau's QuickFacts with ZCTA data on demographic and economic topics in an easy-to-use format.

 • The USDA Economic Research Service's Poverty Area Measures provides census tract data on high, extreme, persistent, and enduring poverty areas.